Pharmaceutical Distribution Business

 • Expansion of the specialty drug market

-• Expansion of generic drug use
+• Expansion of generic drug usage

 Risks